AnayoOleru/power-of-the-serverless/README.md

   - [Static-File-Hosting](#static-file-hosting)

-If you're la serverless noob and want to learn any of this resources, or you're thinking of learning some you don't know, I've compiled some resources to help you with that: [RESOURCES](/RESOURCES.md)
+If you're a serverless noob and want to learn any of this resources, or you're thinking of learning some you don't know, I've compiled some resources to help you with that: [RESOURCES](/RESOURCES.md)

 <!-- Serverless Providers below-->